C64 OS USER'S GUIDE

 Press RETURN to accept the default values for device # and partition #.
 Press RETURN to accept the default of "os" for the system directory name.
 To confirm that these are correct and continue, press "y".

 Although C64 OS is ready to be booted, some configuration is recommended for your specific hardware before you boot C64 OS for the first time.
-This is described in Chapter 3: Configuration and Settings.

 Understanding SD2IEC Blocks Free Calculation

-The C64 OS distribution System Card has been divided into two partitions, each formatted with the FAT16 or FAT32 file system.
+The C64 OS System Card has been divided into two partitions, each formatted with the FAT16 or FAT32 file system.
 The cluster size on the System Card is 512 bytes.
 This is two times the 256-byte block size that is standard on Commodore disk drives and CMD storage devices.

 SD2IEC reports blocks free as the number of available 512-byte clusters.
 But the block size of a file in the directory listing is in Commodore standard 256-byte blocks.
 This can lead to some confusion.
 It is important to be aware that these two numbers are not in the same units.